Indigenous peoples of Mexico: 20th century

-The Mexican Revolution, a violent social and cultural movement that defined 20th-century Mexico, produced a nationalist sentiment that the indigenous peoples were the foundation of Mexican society in a movement known as indigenismo.
+The Mexican Revolution, a violent social and cultural movement that defined 20th-century Mexico, produced a nationalist sentiment that the Indigenous peoples were the foundation of Mexican society in a movement known as indigenismo.
 Several prominent artists promoted the "Indigenous Sentiment" (sentimiento indigenista) of the country, including Frida Kahlo and Diego Rivera.
-Throughout the twentieth century, the government established bilingual education in some indigenous communities and published free bilingual textbooks.
-Some states of the federation appropriated an indigenous inheritance in order to reinforce their identity.
+Throughout the twentieth century, the government established bilingual education in some Indigenous communities and published free bilingual textbooks.
+Some states of the federation appropriated an Indigenous inheritance to reinforce their identity.

-In spite of the official recognition of indigenous peoples, the economic underdevelopment of their communities, accentuated by the crises of the 1980s and 1990s, has not allowed for the development of most indigenous communities.
-Thousands of indigenous Mexicans have emigrated to urban centers in Mexico and the United States.
+Despite the official recognition of Indigenous peoples, the economic underdevelopment of their communities, accentuated by the crises of the 1980s and 1990s, has not allowed for the development of most Indigenous communities.
+Thousands of Indigenous Mexicans have emigrated to urban centers in Mexico and the United States.
 In Los Angeles, for example, the Mexican government has established electronic access to some of the consular services provided in Spanish as well as Zapotec and Mixe.
 Some of the Maya peoples of Chiapas have revolted, demanding better social and economic opportunities, requests voiced by the EZLN.

-The Chiapas conflict of 1994 led to collaboration between the Mexican government and the Zapatista Army of National Liberation, a libertarian socialist indigenous political group.
-This movement generated international media attention and united many indigenous groups.
-In 1996 the San Andrés Larráinzar Accords were negotiated between the Zapatista Army of National Liberation and the Mexican government.
-The San Andrés accords were the first time that indigenous rights were acknowledged by the Mexican government.
+The Chiapas conflict of 1994 led to collaboration between the Mexican government and the Zapatista Army of National Liberation, a libertarian socialist Indigenous political group.
+This movement generated international media attention and united many Indigenous groups.
+In 1996, the San Andrés Larráinzar Accords were negotiated between the Zapatista Army of National Liberation and the Mexican government.
+The San Andrés Accords were the first time the Mexican government acknowledged Indigenous rights.

-The government has made certain legislative changes to promote the development of rural and indigenous communities and the promotion of indigenous languages.
-The second article of the Constitution was modified to include the right of self-determination and requires state governments to promote and ensure the economic development of indigenous communities as well as the preservation of their languages and traditions.
+The government has made certain legislative changes to promote the development of rural and Indigenous communities and the promotion of Indigenous languages.
+The second article of the Constitution was modified to include the right of self-determination and requires state governments to promote and ensure the economic development of Indigenous communities and preserve their languages and traditions.

 Rights

 Constitutional

-The Spanish crown had legal protections for indigenous individuals as well as their communities, including establishing a separate General Indian Court.
-The mid-nineteenth-century liberal reform removed them as part of its establishment of equality before the law.
-The creation of a national identity not linked to racial or ethnic identity was an aim of Mexican liberalism.
+Indigenous communities in colonial Mexico established mechanisms to protect their legal rights, including the creation of the General Indian Court (Juzgado General de Indios).
+In the mid-nineteenth century, liberal reforms aimed at establishing equality before the law led to the dismantling of such institutions.
+These reforms sought to create a national identity not linked to racial or ethnic distinctions, impacting the legal protections previously afforded to Indigenous communities.

-In the late twentieth century, there has been a push for indigenous rights and a recognition of indigenous cultural identity.
-According to the constitutional reform of 2001, the following rights of indigenous peoples are recognized:
+In the late twentieth century, there was a push for Indigenous rights and a recognition of Indigenous cultural identity.
+According to the constitutional reform of 2001, the following rights of Indigenous peoples are recognized: